raghavcast/ECE27000/labs/lab01/README.md

 - To drag components around, put your cursor over the component, press **G**, move your mouse, and click to release.
 - To remove a component, put your cursor over the component, press the **Delete** key, or right click to delete.
 - **Connections are easier to make when all wires are perfectly horizontal and vertical.
 You will lose points if your schematic is not neatly drawn.**

+> When you finish the schematic, zoom in so that your schematic is as big as possible on your screen, and **show it to your TA to receive points for Step 5**.
+Then, save the schematic file somewhere on your computer (ask your TA if you need assistance) and submit it in the post-lab submission.

 ## Step 6: Clear your lab station
 **These instructions must be followed at the end of every lab session to receive a non-zero lab score.**